 “We support child sexual abuse victims in telling their stories to the Royal Commission, lifting the silence on these horrific crimes.
 Our team of specialist lawyers also work with clients to achieve the best possible compensation payments and meaningful apologies.”

-In 2012, a Royal Commission was established to investigate how institutions like churches, schools and sporting groups have responded to allegations of child sexual abuse.
+In 2012, a Royal Commission was established to investigate how institutions like churches, governments, schools and sporting groups have responded to complaints of child sexual abuse.

-Survivors of child abuse who were once ashamed of their history and haunted by their abusers had the chance to tell their stories.
-They told of how their lives were devastated by what happened to them as children.
+Survivors of child abuse used to be ashamed of their history and haunted by their abusers.
+They now had the chance to tell of how their lives were devastated by what happened to them as children.

 Compensation is very important.
 It can help restore you to a position in life which you might have occupied if not for the abuse that you suffered as a child.

 Compensation and an apology can help you get your breakthrough.
-The fair recognition of your pain can help you begin to feel free from the controlling thoughts that have plagued you since you first suffered abuse.
+The fair recognition of your trauma can help you begin to feel free from the controlling thoughts that have plagued you and held you back.

-The Royal Commission does not award compensation to victims, however it has recommended the establishment of a national redress scheme.
+The Royal Commission did not award compensation to victims, however it recommended the establishment of a Redress Scheme – the Redress Scheme was launched in July 2018.
+It will last for 10 years.

-Compensation for abuse survivors can also be awarded through a process called civil litigation.
+Compensation for abuse survivors can also be awarded through a process called ‘a civil claim’.
 In light of the damning evidence presented at the Royal Commission, institutions are now more willing to negotiate just compensation payments.
 They are also more likely to apologise to survivors of abuse.

-There has never been a better time to seek compensation for child sexual abuse.
+There has never been a better time to seek civil compensation for child sexual abuse.
+Civil payments are more generous than payments made by the Redress Scheme.
+It’s a far better option in most cases.

 “Thanks to the professionals at Kelso Lawyers my life has changed completely for the better.
 They fought for my right to be compensated for my terrible childhood abuse at the hands of the Catholic Church.”
 Margaret Heathwood